 Unfortunately for John Collins, he ran out of money before his dream of a developed South Beach was completed.
 (Don’t cry for him too much because he made a killing in agriculture.)
 Nowadays, South Beach is developed like whoa, and I bet the ghosts of all those people who made fun of John Collins’s dream are very sorry.

-Whenever you visit South Beach, you’re sure to see locals exercising.
+Whenever you visit South Beach on your 24 hours in Miami, you’re sure to see locals exercising.
 Just about everyone in Miami works out, which makes sense in a city where you can wear a swimsuit year round.
 When Zarelys and I visited, there was literally a Model Volleyball Tournament on the beach, which is the least surprising thing to find in Miami after fruity beer and a sports car museum.

 2) What Was That About a Murder House?